PAX Manual

 The following examples all render as DOCUMENT.

-- `[DOCUMENT][function]` (*object + locative, explicit link*)
+- `[DOCUMENT][function]` (*name + locative, explicit link*)

-- `DOCUMENT function` (*object + locative, autolink*)
+- `DOCUMENT function` (*name + locative, autolink*)

-- `function DOCUMENT` (*locative + object, autolink*)
+- `function DOCUMENT` (*locative + name, autolink*)

 The Markdown link definition (i.e. `function` between the second